JoGehring/bit_blink/README.md

 After creating your message you can send it to the badge using the "Transfer" button.
 It is also possible to save your badges, to use them again later.
 The loaded badges can be edited further, deleted or send to the badge.
 You can also share your saved badges by simply exporting the .txt files out of the "bitBlinkData" folder and importing them into the same folder on the receiving device.
-BitBlink is compatible with Linux, Linux Mobile and macOS.
+BitBlink is compatible with Linux (Mobile), Windows and macOS.
 It works for all devices equipped with Bluetooth 4.0 or higher.
 We can't really tell which badges are compatible with the app as there is a high variety of badges on the market.
 For our tests we used the fossasia led-badge: https://fossasia.com/product/led-badge/ The app could also be compatible with other badges that support Bluetooth and have a height of 11 LEDs per column, but